NATIONAL WWI MUSEUM AND MEMORIAL

 The site dedication in 1921 was attended by the military leaders of the five Allied nations—the only time in history these five were together at one place.
 After three years of construction, the Liberty Memorial opened on Nov.
 11, 1926, immediately becoming an iconic landmark.
 Major restoration of Liberty Memorial began in 1998, and the new Museum opened in December 2006.

 WHERE TO GET LUNCH: You can eat like a soldier at the museum’s Over There Café.
-The cafe is open 11 a.m.-3 p.m. on days when the museum is open.
 You can enjoy the cafe without purchasing a ticket to the museum.
 Menu items include sandwiches, salads, pizzas, soups and other delicious items.
-You can also grab a bite at nearby Crown Center or Union Station.
-Both feature restaurants with menus to match any budget.

 WHAT’S NEARBY: The museum is minutes away from several Kansas City attractions.
 For starters, explore Science City and the Kansas City Rail Experience at Union Station.
 Then tour the Hallmark Visitors Center and enjoy a performance at the award-winning Coterie Theatre in Crown Center.

-ANNUAL SPECIAL EVENTS: In addition to ceremonies on Memorial Day and Veterans Day, the museum also hosts Taps at The Tower, a week-long event during the summer where guests are invited to listen to the simple Taps bugle call during a brief, moving ceremony.
+ANNUAL SPECIAL EVENTS: In addition to ceremonies on Memorial Day and Veterans Day, the museum also hosts Taps at The Tower, an event during the summer where guests are invited to listen to the simple Taps bugle call during a brief, moving ceremony.
+On July 4, the Museum and Memorial hosts the Stars and Stripes Picnic, Kansas City’s official fireworks celebration featuring entertainment, food trucks and local vendors.

 DON’T FORGET: Take time to see one of the best views in the city.
-Your admission ticket includes access to the Liberty Memorial Tower which offers an impressive and unobstructed view of the Kansas City skyline.
+The Liberty Memorial Tower offers an impressive and unobstructed view of the Kansas City skyline ($6 ticket, or add it to a combo ticket for just $3 extra).

 GROUP TOURS: Please call 816-888-8110 to schedule group tour visits.
 School field trips should call 816-888-8113.
 These visits should be scheduled at least 48 hours in advance.